 What Causes Shoulder Pain?

-Diagnosing The Cause of Pain In The Shoulder and Treatment
+Diagnosing the Cause of Pain in the Shoulder and Treatment

-will also instruct you in home exercises to enhance recovery from a shoulder injury.
+Shoulder PT is focused on decreasing pain, reducing swelling, improving circulation and decreasing muscle tension.
+Your Physical therapists will also instruct you in home exercises to enhance recovery from a shoulder injury.
 With physical therapy, healing is faster, and you won’t have to rely so much on pain meds.

-TODAY at Total Body Therapy & Wellness in Lillington, NC for a personalized consultation and effective treatment plan.
-Our certified and skilled physical therapists have helped many others recover from a shoulder injury and can help you too.
+Have you suffered a shoulder injury?
+Do you have shoulder pain and don’t know why?
+Get the answers and treatment you need to get on the path to recovery.
+Be sure to Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC for a personalized consultation and effective treatment plan.
+Our certified and skilled physical therapists have helped many others recover from a shoulder injury and can help you, too.
 Recovery is just a phone call away.